drahosj/STM32_ADC_Tutorial/readme.md

 Point your favorite serial terminal at the virtual serial port, and you should get a Hello World.

+Debugging also more or less just works.
+It's no different than debugging a local program in Eclipse.
+Since the IDE uses the debug interface to load code when using "run", if it can run, it can debug.
+If things are broken, just randomly unplug and/or restart stuff until it starts working.

 ### Making printf work
 Open syscalls.c, and find the \_write syscall stub.
 The stub uses a typical one-byte-at-a-time stub with the (not generated) \_\_io\_putchar